tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 ![background import process](import-process.png)

-1. Fetch interfaces which quality for import
+1. Fetch interfaces which qualify for new data import run
    - `gtfs_imported timestamp` older than one day ago
 0. Receive list of interfaces.
 Resolve service which to update.
    - **Importing done to only _one_ (first) service** per scheduled import task iteration.